 Food is kind of my love language (surprise surprise) so I’m big on giving edible gifts during the season.
 I think it all stems from my childhood neighbor giving us homemade fudge every season, and to this day, I still about that tin of chocolate goodness.

 As one might expect, it left quite an impression on me.
-Now, I like to continue that tradition by giving baked goods like this fudge, this Peppermint Oreo Bark, Hot Chocolate Thumbprint Cookies, and Easy Cracker Toffee to family and friends (or anyone who will take it).
+Now, I like to continue that tradition by giving baked goods like this fudge, this Peppermint Oreo Bark, Hot Chocolate Thumbprint Cookies, and Peanut Butter Cups or Easy Cracker Toffee to family and friends (or anyone who will take it).

 I’ll just say one thing: I’ve never met anyone who has turned down a gift full of sugar, spice, and everything chocolatey nice.